Thenmozhi-Arumugam/Thenmozhi-Arumugam/README.md

 ### Hi there 👋

 😄 This is Thenmozhi Arumugam.
 I'm a Mainframe Developer and an aspiring data scientist with a passion for solving problems with data.
-I have a strong academic background in mathematics and a practical experience in data analysis and reporting.
+I have 7+ years of experience in Software Development and Design.

 🌱 I'm currently studying at HyperionDev data science bootcamp, where I'm learning advanced skills in data analysis, such as statistical programming, machine learning, and data visualization.